Few-body Bose gases in low dimensions -- a laboratory for quantum dynamics: Methodologies and computational approaches

 Another effective interaction for cold atoms can be obtained using the Lee-Suzuki method from nuclear physics~\citep{Christensson2009,Rotureau2013}.
-For studies of few-body systems in one spatial dimensions, see~\citep{Lindgren2014Fermionization,Dehkharghani2015Bosons,Volosniev_2017Flow}; freely available software is introduced in \citep{Rammelmuller2022Effective}.
+For studies of few-body systems in one spatial dimensions, see~\citep{Lindgren2014Fermionization,Dehkharghani2015Bosons,Volosniev_2017Flow}; freely available software is introduced in \citep{Rammelmuller2022Effective}; a comparison to the transcorrelated method described above is presented in~\citep{Rammelmuller2022Magnetic}.
 The effective interaction in those works is based upon the solution of a two-body problem.
 In a truncated Hilbert space, the effective interaction can be written as

 where $E$ is the matrix that contains two-body energies on a diagonal, $Q$ is an orthogonal matrix, and $H_0$ is a non-interacting two-body Hamiltonian.
 The $Q$ is chosen as $u/\sqrt{u^T u}$, where $u$ is a matrix whose rows contain a projection of eigenvectors on the truncated Hilbert space.
 The two-body solutions for a ring and harmonic potentials are discussed in~Secs.~\ref{sec:EarlyMod} and~\ref{sec:OneComp}.
 Using those solutions one can construct an effective potential that incorporates correct two-body information in a truncated Hilbert space, thus speeding up the convergence.